james-barrett-dev/ks-email-builder/README.md

 - **Unused CSS Removal**: Automatically prune unused CSS to reduce file size.
 - **HTML Minification**: Minify HTML files to reduce file size for production.
 - **File Watching**: Watch for changes in SCSS and Handlebars files and rebuild automatically during development.
+- **Local Development Server**: Serve the built emails locally via a BrowserSync server for real-time previews and updates.

 ## Installation